 There are not many sights more daunting to a gardener than a completely overgrown garden.
 Weeds growing out of every possible nook & cranny, brambles sprawling out from the undergrowth, the stuff of nightmares.
 Whether moving to a new house, taking over an allotment plot or simply tackling your own garden after a bit of neglect we have all faced this challenge at some point.
 If you’ve found this post then most likely you have your own garden to clear, here I have assembled as much knowledge as possible to make this process as easy as it can be.
+Once you have cleared the garden maybe you are thinking of adding a garden pond?
+Check out our best pond pumps!

 - Weed Killer